The Gospel in Ephesians: Key Bible Verses & Commentary

 The-Gospel-in-Ephesians.jpg

-Lord’s Library editors created this introductory guide to the Gospel in Ephesians to showcase how the Scriptures reveal salvation by grace through faith in Ephesians.
+Lord’s Library editors created this introductory guide to the Gospel in Ephesians to showcase how the Scriptures reveal salvation by grace through faith.

-The Epistle to the Ephesians, attributed to the Apostle Paul, is a profound exploration of the Church’s spiritual blessings in Christ and the believer’s new life.
-In this letter, Paul outlines the cosmic scope of the Gospel, emphasizing the unity and purpose found in Jesus Christ.
-Ephesians presents a comprehensive vision of salvation by grace through faith, highlighting God’s eternal plan of redemption and the believer’s role within the Church, the body of Christ.
+Authored by the Apostle Paul, the Epistle to the Ephesians offers an exploration of the Church’s spiritual blessings in Christ and the believer’s new life.
+In this letter, Paul outlines the cosmic scope of the Gospel, emphasizing the ultimate purpose found in Jesus Christ.
+Ephesians presents a visualization of salvation by grace through faith as well, highlighting God’s perfect plan of redemption and the believer’s role within the Church; the body of Christ.

-Central to the message of Ephesians is the concept of divine grace.
-Paul articulates this beautifully in Ephesians 2:8-9: “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
-This passage succinctly captures the essence of the Gospel, emphasizing that salvation is entirely a work of God’s grace, received through faith, and not a result of human effort.
+Central to the message of Ephesians is the concept of grace.
+Paul articulates this in Ephesians 2:8-9: “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
+This passage succinctly captures the essence of the Gospel, showcasing that salvation is entirely a work of God’s grace, received through faith, and not a result of religious works.

 The Gospel